Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2021-01-01/types.md

 ### Properties
 * **from**: string (Required): The start date for export data.
 * **to**: string (Required): The end date for export data.

+## GenerateDetailedCostReportDefinition
+### Properties
+* **billingPeriod**: string: Billing Period in YearMonth(e.g. 202008) format.
+Only for legacy enterprise customers can use this.
+Can only have one of either timePeriod or invoiceId or billingPeriod parameters.
+If none provided current month cost is provided.
+* **customerId**: string: Customer Id for Modern (Invoice Id and billing profile is also required for this).
+* **invoiceId**: string: Invoice Id for PayAsYouGo customers and Modern billing profile scope.
+Can only have one of either timePeriod or invoiceId or billingPeriod parameters.
+If none provided current month cost is provided.
+* **metric**: 'ActualCost' | 'AmortizedCost' | string: The type of the detailed report.
+By default ActualCost is provided
+* **timePeriod**: [GenerateDetailedCostReportTimePeriod](#generatedetailedcostreporttimeperiod): Has time period for pulling data for the cost detailed report.
+Can only have one of either timePeriod or invoiceId or billingPeriod parameters.
+If none provided current month cost is provided.

+## GenerateDetailedCostReportOperationResult
+### Properties
+* **id**: string: The id of the long running operation.
+* **name**: string: The name of the long running operation.
+* **properties**: [DownloadURL](#downloadurl): The properties of the resource generated.
+* **type**: string: The type of the long running operation.

+## GenerateDetailedCostReportTimePeriod
+### Properties
+* **end**: string (Required): The end date to pull data to. example format 2020-03-15
+* **start**: string (Required): The start date to pull data from. example format 2020-03-15